|Nutrition Facts (per serving)|

 Turn the dough onto a lightly floured surface.

-Knead gently for about one minute to incorporate the ingredients and begin to shape the loaf.
+Knead gently for about 1 minute to incorporate the ingredients and begin to shape the loaf.

 Shape into a ball and place on prepared baking sheet.
 Pat into an 8-inch circle.